jasonmarkgray/markdown/webhooks/http-endpoint-for-webhooks.markdown

 order: 200
 ---

 HTTP endpoints for webhooks allow you to listen to callback events from external sources such as Jira or GitHub.
+Test

 Specialized [event sources](/xl-release/how-to/webhook-event-source.html) are used to process events received by HTTP endpoints for webhooks.
 They can conditionally filter the incoming events and extract information into more specialized events, which can then be used in conjunction with [webhook event triggers](/xl-release/how-to/webhook-event-trigger.html) to perform actions such as creating a release, and map properties from the more specialized incoming event into template variables.